bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 4. There is no return label yet for returned orders.

-**Console debugging :** Available in in test mode only which can be enabled from shipping rule.
+**Console debugging :** Console debugging is  available in in test mode only which can be enabled from shipping rule.
 ![Screenshot%202021-07-08%20at%205.03.16%20PM](Screenshot%202021-07-08%20at%205.03.16%20PM.png "Screenshot%202021-07-08%20at%205.03.16%20PM")
 In Console debugging we can check what are the informations are being exchange during fetching rates in checkout.
 In DHL:  DHL is xml based API so two xml documents are provided in console log